Moburu/Crowdfunding_ETL/README.md

 Then we created an ERD to describe the relationships between these dataframes:
 ![crowdfunding erc](https://github.com/Moburu/Crowdfunding_ETL/blob/main/Images/crowdfunding-erd.png?raw=true)

 Finally, we created tables for each of these DataFrames in PostgreSQL using a schema based on our ERD, and imported data from the CSV files we created with Pandas.
+We needed to upload category, subcategory, contact, and finally campaign, so that all of the requisite foreign keys were present when the campaign table was filled out.

 1. Category